Foreign military bases in Djibouti: History

 Djibouti's role as host for foreign military bases dates back to its colonial era, as French Somaliland.
 In 1957, France established a major military facility (later known as Base Aérienne 188) in Djibouti, which became one of France's largest foreign bases.
 When Djibouti gained independence in 1977, France retained a strong military presence under defense agreements, with initially around 4,000 troops garrisoned to ensure security of the newly independent state.
 Throughout the 1980s and 1990s, France remained the only foreign power with a base in Djibouti, though its troop levels gradually declined after the end of the Cold War (to about 1,450 by 2021).

-Following the September 11, 2001 attacks, Djibouti's strategic importance surged in the Global War on Terror.
-In late 2001, the United States negotiated access to French facilities and established Camp Lemonnier in Djibouti, the only permanent U.S. base in Africa.
-Camp Lemonnier was operational just months after 9/11 and was chosen for its proximity to Islamist conflict zones in Yemen and Somalia.
+Following the September 11, 2001 attacks, Djibouti's strategic importance surged as the United States invasion of Afghanistan and other "war on terror" action began.
+In late 2001, the United States negotiated access to French facilities and established Camp Lemonnier in Djibouti, a permanent U.S. base in Africa.
+Camp Lemonnier was operational just months after 9/11 and was chosen because there were fears that Al-Qaeda terrorists might wish to cross the Indian Ocean to East Africa.
 The U.S. base became a critical hub for counterterrorism, including operations against al-Qaeda and al-Shabab militants in the region.

 Djibouti's strategic location also made it a center for international anti-piracy efforts in the mid-2000s, as piracy off Somalia increased and threatened the global shipping lanes.
 The European Union, United States and other coalitions launched naval patrols out of Djibouti, most notably the Combined Task Force 151, and Djibouti began hosting contingents from several nations on a more transient basis for maritime security missions.

 The 2010s saw a further expansion of foreign military presence.
 In 2011, Japan opened its first ever overseas base in Djibouti.
 In 2013, Italy inaugurated its own support base (Base Militare Nazionale "Amedeo Guillet") near Djibouti city, to back its East African operations and anti-piracy deployment.
 In 2014 the U.S. secured a long-term extension of its lease at Camp Lemonnier.

 After decades of hosting mostly Western military forces, Djibouti entered negotiations in 2015 with the China and reached consensus on the construction of a Chinese naval facility.
 A formal Djibouti–China strategic partnership was announced in 2017, further paving the way for China's first overseas military base, which opened later that year.
 This development coincided with Djibouti’s integration into China's Belt and Road Initiative, where Djibouti is listed as a key maritime node.